 Brett A. Ross is a shareholder at Carr Allison and is resident in the firm’s Birmingham (AL) office.
 His practice focuses on transportation and in this arena he has worked on all possible case types, including wrongful death, catastrophic injuries, cargo claims, employment matters, workers’ compensation, collections and on-site accident investigation.
 Brett has successfully handled more than 50 wrongful death claims in Alabama.
 He is also a member of Carr Allison’s accident GO TEAM.
 He represents several major motor carriers throughout Alabama and has significant experience litigating and managing other civil matters, such as employment, products liability and premises cases.
 Furthermore, he represents numerous insurance companies in the defense of civil litigation.

-An AV-rated lawyer through Martindale-Hubbell, Brett has been selected to the Mid-South Super Lawyers® list in the area of Transportation Law since 2011.
+An AV-rated lawyer through Martindale-Hubbell, Brett has been selected to the Mid-South Super Lawyers® list in the area of Transportation Law since 2011 and The Best Lawyers in America© in 2024.
 He is a member of numerous organizations including the Trucking Industry Defense Association (TIDA), the Alabama Defense Lawyers Association, the International Association of Defense Counsel, the Transportation Lawyers Association and the Trial Attorneys of America.

-Brett graduated cum laude from the University of Alabama with a BA in History and Political Science.
-Following his undergraduate education, Brett attended the University of Alabama School of Law earning his JD, cum laude.
-While there he was editor of the Journal of the Legal Profession and Vice Chair of the Moot Court Board.
+Brett graduated cum laude from the University of Alabama with a Bachelor of Arts in history and political science.
+Following his undergraduate education, Brett attended the University of Alabama School of Law earning his Juris Doctor, cum laude.
+While there he was editor of the Journal of the Legal Profession and vice chair of the Moot Court Board.

 Outside of the office, Brett is a regular competitor in USTA league tennis.
 He enjoys traveling, gardening and watching movies, recently completing all 100 films on the American Film Institute’s Best Movies list.